aktsk/apkutil/README.md

     A: package="jp.aktsk.sample" (Raw: "jp.aktsk.sample")
 ```

-### screenshot
+### Get the screenshot
-`screenshot` subcommand allows you to get screenshot from connected device.
+`screenshot` subcommand allows you to get the screenshot from connected device.

 ```
 $ apkutil screenshot